acmoles/portfolio/portfolio/projects/toucan-research.md

 #### Make a Toucanoo of you!

-his project however, focused on an equally important but somewhat subtler metric; the rate at which trialists convert to fully paid customers (activation rate).
+Then print it out and colour it in.
+Toucanoos are cute triangular characters which feature in the toucanBox activity magazine.

-- This prototype excited children the least{ .check }
+- Engrossed children for up to 45 minutes{ .check }
+- Digital/physical crossover experience{ .check }
-- The interruption in the story broke the children's attention{ .cross }
+- Not linked to the box theme{ .cross }
 { .check-list }

 </template>